ddella/FakeAPI/README.md

 gh repo clone ddella/FakeAPI
 ```

-The prefered method to clone the project is with `gh` but if you can't use it, use `cURL` to download it to your local drive:
+The prefered method to clone the project is with `gh` but if you can't use it, use `cURL` to download it to your local drive and unzip it:
 ```sh
 curl -L -o fakeapi.zip https://github.com/ddella/FakeAPI/archive/refs/heads/main.zip
 unzip fakeapi.zip